July 3, 2025

 7. Maintenance and updates phase

-As many devices have been used for decades, they may end up running on outdated operating systems.
-For instance, software operating on Windows 8 instead of the latest versions, which no longer receive updates, starts accumulating bugs.
+Once all the previous steps are completed, the work is far from over.
+Medical devices are often in use for 10–15 years, or even more.
+This long lifecycle introduces a major challenge: operating systems may end up running on outdated operating systems.
+For instance, an infusion pump running on Windows 7 or 8 instead of the latest versions, may no longer receive updates and security patches, and starts accumulating bugs.
 Over time, vulnerabilities can put patient data at risk.

-It's also important to integrate new technologies that enhance the functionality and efficiency of medical device software.
-Further, we're going to elaborate on the tech stack you might need.
+It's also important to integrate new technologies that enhance functionality and efficiency of medical devices.
+Further we're going to elaborate on the tech stack you might need.

 The range of medical devices is diverse, and the choice of programming languages, tools, and frameworks depends on the functionality of the software.
 Whether it's embedded, runs on a desktop in a hospital, or supports mobile health applications, your set will differ.

-Below is a breakdown of the most commonly used tech stack in medical device software development, along with its real-world applications.
+Below is a breakdown of the most commonly used tech stack in medical device apps, along with its real-world applications.

 Programming languages used in medical devices